Sunday, January 29, 2012

 Needing the feel of a familiar and helping hands,

-None embraces me.
+None embrace me.

-My heart cries quietly in loneliness,
+My heart cries quietly in loneliness.

-It yearns to find warmth and happiness,
+It yearns to find warmth and happiness.

-It asks many questions,
+It asks many questions.

 But these answers are all that i get.